example42/puppet-tp/compatibility.md

 Tiny Puppet is currently developed and mostly tested on Ruby 1.9.3, it's expected to work on more recent versions and **does not** work on Ruby 1.8.7.

-This means that your Puppet Master should run on stock setups on these OS:
+This means that our Puppet Master should run on stock setups on these OS:
   - Ubuntu 14.04
   - Debian 7
   - RedHat 7
   - CentOS 7

-Your clients may run on different Operating Systems and are actually supported in TP data, in fact, to run acceptance tests on other OS a compatible Ruby version is pre-installed in the provisioning of the relevant Vagrant boxes:
+Our clients may run on different Operating Systems and are actually supported in TP data, in fact, to run acceptance tests on other OS a compatible Ruby version is pre-installed in the provisioning of the relevant Vagrant boxes:
   - Ubuntu 12.04
   - Debian 6
   - CentOS 6